| Support: Frequently Asked Questions (FAQ)

 If you take the steps above and still have Null values in the Energy Summary of your Annual Report, contact your Regional Coordinator.

-Page - A page is what you see on the screen when you are in MEI.
+Definitions Page - A page is what you see on the screen when you are in MEI.
 The

 default page is the Home Page.
 Every page in MEI can include a report, access to

+information about MEI, or access to actions that you can take.
 Report/Reports - In MEI we use the term "report" to describe the

 individual pages that are accessible via the individual tabs and the drop down list in